I’m sorry, what was your name again?

 What do you have coming next?

-Otherwise I’m always working on new book ideas–right now two more middle grades and a picture book–but they’re under wraps.
+Otherwise I’m always working on new books, but they’re under wraps for now.
 Until they settle into their final forms, books always benefit from a little secrecy and silence.

 Is Samson based on a real cat?